Raghushubi/IPSA/README.md

 cd IPSA/version5
 ```

-2. Create a virtual environment
+2. Create a virtual environment (Use Python 3.10 for compatibility with PaddleOCR)

 ```
 python -m venv venv